Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 - Licensor must provide at least 30 days' written notice
 - Audit scope limited to verification of Software usage and compliance with license restrictions
 - Remote audit methods are permitted (e.g., usage logs, deployment verification)
-- If audit reveals material violation (>5% non-compliance), Licensee must reimburse Licensor's reasonable audit costs
+- If audit reveals that Licensee underpaid fees by more than five percent (5%) for the audited period or materially violated the license restrictions (meaning a violation that is significant, substantial, or has a material adverse effect on Licensor's rights or interests), Licensee shall reimburse Licensor's reasonable audit costs (not to exceed the amount of underpaid fees) in addition to paying any unpaid fees
-- Licensee must provide reasonable cooperation and access to relevant records
+- Licensee must provide reasonable cooperation (including making relevant personnel available during normal business hours) and access to relevant records, logs, and documentation reasonably necessary to verify compliance

 Confidentiality: All audit information shall be treated as confidential and used solely for compliance verification.